caninecrew/ai_newsletter/README.md

 - ✅ Authentication handling
 - 🚧 Web security features (Planned with web implementation)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License

 MIT License - See LICENSE file for details